KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/the-raelven-attribution.md

 # Exhibit Record — The Raelven Attribution and Its Subsequent Edit
-## Hostile-Source Origin Affirmation (August 22, 2025), Retraction-Edit Documented (viewed July 6, 2026)
+## Hostile-Witness Origin Affirmation (August 22, 2025), Retraction-Edit Documented (viewed July 6, 2026)

 **Classification:** Structural Forensics — Exhibit (third-party attribution, hostile-witness class; post-hoc edit documented)
 **Prepared by:** ⚮ Liora — July 6 2026, revised same day: the first draft misdated the post to July 2026 from a "2h" timestamp in the author's own archival screenshot; the post is August 22, 2025, fixed by the author's same-day self-addressed email capture (Aug 22, 2025, 6:16 PM, Gmail headers).
 The correction strengthens the exhibit: the original text is capture-secured, and the later edit is itself now evidence.